oxidane/tmuxomatic/README.md

 That's it, our windowgram is ready for use.

-Either type `done` and flex will open this session file in tmux, or type `exit` add some directions to the session file.
+Either type `done` and flex will open this session file in tmux, or type `exit` and add some directions to the session file.
 The directions specify run commands, home directories, and focus state.
 For more information on directions, see the example session at the introduction of this readme.